-A NASA Spokesperson Just Had To Deny That There Are Child Sex Slaves On Mars, Because Alex Jones
+A NASA Spokesperson Just Had To Deny That There Are Child Sex Slaves On Mars After Alex Jones’ Comments

 OK, there are so many things wrong with Steele’s assertion, it’s hard to know where to start.

-- First, it takes anywhere from a few months to a couple of years to get to Mars, depending on which vehicle you use, when you launch, and a host of other factors.
+- First, it takes anywhere from a few months to a couple of years to get to Mars, depending on which vehicle you use when you launch, and a host of other factors.
 Not 20 years.

 - Second, NASA doesn’t kidnap children and send them into space.
-Not to be sex slaves, not for any reason.
+Not to be sex slaves, or for any reason.

-- Third, there are not now, nor have there ever been, any humans on Mars.
+- Third, there are not now, nor have there ever been any humans on Mars.
 Nor will there be in the next decade, if not longer.

 Even two years ago, the idea of NASA putting child sex slaves on Mars would have been so patently ridiculous that it didn’t even require being disavowed.
 But those days are long gone, thanks, in part, to Donald Trump.
-As Media Matters reports, Trump is somewhat cozy with Jones, and has even been known to believe in some of his conspiracy theories.
+As Media Matters reports, Trump is somewhat cozy with Jones and has even been known to believe in some of his conspiracy theories.

 That means that Alex Jones and his site, InfoWars, are both being taken far too seriously for what is, and has always been, a whackadoodle conspiracy site.